Creating Your Plan of Study

 - Degree Requirements

-To meet MBA-PM requirements, you must complete 15 courses—9 core and 6 electives—for a total of 45 credit hours to meet the Professional MBA Program requirements.
+You must complete 15 courses—9 core and 6 electives—for a total of 45 credit hours to meet the Professional MBA Program requirements.

 - Previous Studies

 Transfer Credits and Waivers—You may be able to obtain course waivers if you have recently completed academic work in some subjects.